Home Improvement Skills & Specialties Plumbing Plumbing Problems & Repairs

 didecs / Getty Images

-The system has a large insulated storage tank and a heat pump that is mounted to the top of the tank.
-Due to the tank and heat pump combination, these systems take up more space than a conventional tank water heater.
-Additionally, this type of water heater is more expensive than a conventional tank heater and they rely heavily on ambient heat, which is why hybrid water heaters are not recommended for areas with cold climates.
+The system has a large insulated storage tank and a heat pump mounted to the top of the tank, which takes up more space than a conventional tank water heater.
+Additionally, this type of water heater is more expensive than a conventional tank heater and relies heavily on ambient heat, which is why hybrid water heaters are not recommended for areas with cold climates.

 • 06 of 07